deepakk87/assignment/Ticket_Breakdown.md

 ## Your Breakdown Here

-### Task 0 : Discuss the approach with other team member and finalize the design [1 - 2 hr]
+### Task 0 : Discuss the approach with other team members and finalize the design [1 - 2 hr]

 I assume agent and facilities are related by foreignkey facilityId on agent table.

-We need to add this information data migration script and deploy the migration.
+We need to add `customAgentId` as column to the database using data migration script and deploy the migration.
 * Need to decide should (facilityId, customAgentId) is unique.
 * customAgentId can be null or not
 * if customAgentId is null probably unique contraint will not work